Three guys walk into a financial planner’s office with a Powerball ticket – MarketWatch http://ow.ly/X7iDL

 Say, I won the $1.2B in Powerball drawn last night.
 What do I do??

-Here’s my plan: Take one year.
-Put the whole pile into triple tax-free municipal bonds.
-Keep working.
-If you take the lump sum of about $560 million after federal taxes (buy a house in a no-income-tax state before claiming the prize), and get 3% interest, it will turn into $16.8 million by this time in 2023.
+Here’s my plan: Keep working for one year, take the cash value of winnings and invest them into triple tax-free municipal bonds.
+If you take the lump sum of about $560 million after federal taxes (buy a house in a no-income-tax state before claiming the prize), and get 3% interest, it will turn into $16.8 million by this time in 2024.

 Then pay off all the mortgages in your family.
-Pay everybody’s student loans.
+Pay your kid’s student loans.
 Set up trusts for relatives with special needs.
 Ask your church or house of worship what they need.
 Clean out the PTA’s entire bake sale.
-And you’ll still have maybe $13 million left, with another $17 million coming in a year, and no increase in sight in the number of meals per day or cars you can drive at once.
+Make a plan to support your favorite charity and fund it.
+After all that you still have about $13 million left and another $17 million coming in 2024.
+Better have a plan in place to manage that money wisely.
+Form that charity and plan your gifting for 2024 and beyond.